Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Analyze the pattern and when the price reaches point D, wait for the breakout and take entry there.

-Another harmonic pattern for reversals.
-This chart pattern was created in a down trend.
+Another harmonic trading chart pattern for reversals.
+This chart pattern was created in a downtrend.

 • What it means: indicates a strong reversal.